alexanderjoe/tiny-programming-language-final/README.md

 Implement an execution engine that takes an analyzed ADT of your language and executes it.
 You find some example code in PL_F23_Executing_231116.zip.
 The execution engine should be able to execute small example programs such as the one given earlier.

 ### (5) Command Line Interface
-Write a tiny command line tool (use your languages name) that takes a file in your language and executes it.
+Write a tiny command line tool (use your language's name) that takes a file in your language and executes it.
 Optionally, add flags to run only certain phases of the translation process (tokenize, parse, analyze).

 ```bash
 > tpl -te hello.tpl